DeBraid/tech-notes/transactive-energy.md

 Now read this link: http://www.utilitydive.com/news/distributech-2017-why-utilities-are-skeptical-about-transactive-energy/436047/

-Bit of blockchain-related jargon, but getting past that...
+Bit of blockchain-related jargon, but getting into the content above:

 > SCE’s strategy is to “push as much in the software as possible,” attempting to find tools that allow greater visibility and control over distributed resources on the system